-A career as a corporate lawyer makes you the trusted professional that businesses rely on before making major decisions.
+A career as a corporate lawyer makes you a trusted professional whom businesses rely on before making major decisions.
 In this role, you help companies make informed legal choices on contracts, mergers and acquisitions, compliance, governance, and risk.
 You work closely with senior leaders, protect the organisation’s interests, and ensure it operates within the law.

-If you enjoy both business and law, corporate law can be a strong fit.
-It allows you to use your legal skills to influence real business decisions while building a respected, meaningful, and financially rewarding career.
+If you want to work for both business and law, corporate law careers can be a strong fit.
+It helps you to use your legal skills to influence real business decisions while building a respected, meaningful, and financially rewarding career.

 Table of Contents